orbitz/svenska_lektioner/README.md

-Notes from my Swedish lesons
+Notes from my Swedish lessons